 Plans are underway for a Forages and Pastures Symposium focusing on a whole-system approach to cover crops in livestock production.
-See what’s in store and make plans to join us for this symposium in July!
+Save the date: Tuesday, July 11, 2017, 2:00-5:00 PM.
+Make plans to join us for this symposium at the 2017 ASAS-CSAS Annual Meeting & Trade Show!
 Read more

 By Samantha Kneeskern

 Oct.
 15, 2015 – Livestock producers often view laws and regulations that are brought about by consumer opinions as restrictions and impositions.
 But because the consumer drives the market, and the global demand for beef is increasing, cattle producers should face these challenges head-on and continue to improve the sustainability of their operations.
 Read more

 Dairy graziers and dairy grazing enthusiasts from several states will be gathering in late July to share and increase their knowledge about pasture-based and organic dairy production systems.
 The 2012 Mid-Atlantic Dairy Grazing Conference is based in Chestertown in Kent County on Maryland’s beautiful Eastern Shore.
 The event begins with Registration at Washington College in Chestertown on Wednesday, July 25 at 3:30 p.m. and concludes on Friday, July 27 around 2:00 p.m.
 Read more

 A closer look at sugar and starch content in warm- and cool-season grasses could help scientists at our Agricultural Research Service (ARS) Forage Animal Production Research Unit (FAPRU) in Lexington, Ky., learn more about the role carbohydrates play in laminitis, a disease that causes lameness in horses and ponies.